On Sunday 20 July 1969 at 10:56pm Eastern Time ZoneRead more...

 The musical template for the genre was unquestionably Van Halen, whose debut album was released in 1978 and ushered in a new era of cock rock guitar solos and outrageous frontmen.
 Those bands that followed in their footsteps, from Mötley Crüe to Guns N’ Roses, would indulge in the rock ‘n’ roll debauchery of their forefathers but to even greater extremes, while the new medium that MTV had promoted allowed these rock stars to show off their excess to the world.

 By the mid-1980s heavy metal had become one of the most popular genres in the world and despite the negative publicity that the PMRC protests had brought to the scene, there were garages around the world full of teenagers who were eager to emulate their new heroes.
-Thus, over the next few years there were countless young groups travelling to the big cities in the hope of becoming the next big thing.
+Thus, over the next few years countless young groups travelled to the big cities in the hope of becoming the next big thing.

 As impressive record sales turned to platinum hits the major labels were eager to capitalise on the new trend and sent record scouts out to find the next Bon Jovi or Poison.
 Some groups were signed after only a handful of shows and were carefully marketed to an audience that couldn’t get enough.